 Text messages are a highly effective way to communicate with customers and market your business’s products and services.
 In fact, 67% of customers would rather text than talk with a person at your business.

 What many businesses may not know is how regulation applies to text messaging.
 It’s important you know that text messages sent from your business are subject to the same regulations and restrictions as telemarketing calls.
-TCPA litigation has become hot stuff since 2015, so we’re providing business with the knowledge they need to stay TCPA compliant.
+TCPA litigation has become hot stuff since 2015, so we’re providing businesses with the knowledge they need to stay TCPA compliant.

 What is TCPA?
 What Does TCPA Stand for?